MEMMMMMMM/regresi-linear-app/README.md

 - Upload datasets in CSV format
 - Select the dependent variable (Y)
 - Select one or more independent variables (X)
+- Select wether variables are transformed with ln
+- Enter alpha value for p-value evaluation
 - Run a Multiple Linear Regression model
-- View results including Intercept, Regression coefficients, and R-Squared (R²) value
-- The interface is designed with a clean, modern, rounded UI using tkinter and ttkbootstrap.
+- View results including Intercept, Regression coefficients, p-value, R²/R²-Adjusted value, t-value, F-statistic The interface is designed with a clean, modern, rounded UI using tkinter and ttkbootstrap.

 🚀 Features
 - CSV File Upload, Users can upload a .csv dataset directly from their computer.